 Frequently Asked Questions

-- Who is the joint B.S./M.S. program in Biodiversity and Conservation Biology aimed at?
+- For whom is the Joint B.S.-M.S. in Biodiversity and Conservation Biology?

 - How long will it take me to finish the program?